vernisaz/simtotp/README.md

 ## why

 Many services started requiring 2FA recent time.
-Marketing imediately responded to the demand offering nice and powerful solutions.
+Marketing immediately responded to the demand offering nice and powerful solutions.
 But usual thing is the solutions are too complex.

 If you ask AI to implement TOTP then it will offer 100 line code for that.
 Obviously,